 | Status | Public preview |

-Vanta’s official MCP server is the most complete open-source compliance MCP server available.
-It covers the full breadth of Vanta’s platform through 13 tool categories.
+Vanta’s official MCP server remains the most complete open-source compliance MCP server available.
+It covers the full breadth of Vanta’s platform through 13 tool categories, and has grown from 41 to 55 stars since our original review.

 What Works Well